infinum/ngx-form-object/docusaurus/docs/getting-started/installation.md

 ```

 ## Import module
-To start using **ngx-form-object** you have to import `NgxFormObjectModule` into the root module of your project.
+Once installed, `NgxFormObjectModule` has to be imported into the project's root module.

 ```js
 ...